askadityapandey/laudspeaker/README.md

 <img width="1708" alt="UI2" src="https://github.com/laudspeaker/laudspeaker/assets/7728266/4c3c2917-6899-48f7-bcbe-a4bd92049c24">

 - **Visual Journey Builder:** Build complex workflows the whole team can understand in a visual tool.
 Describe the onboarding journey and messaging steps clearly.
-- **Multiple out of product messaging channels like email and sms:** Trigger Emails, SMS and more to nudge users back to complete specific flows.
+- **Multiple messaging channels:** Trigger Push, Email, SMS, Webhooks and more to nudge users back to complete specific flows.
-- **Monitor and Track User Progress:** See user progress and which steps users get stuck on.
+- **Monitor and Track User Progress:** See user progress and which steps convert.
-- **Personalize Journeys for Different User Personas:** Build different user journeys for different personas, so that you highlight the right features for the right users.
+- **Segment Users:** Segment users by attributes, actions they have completed, and even retarget based on previous campaigns they have recieved and interacted with
-- **Edit, Experiment and Change Onboarding Easily:** Make changes to onboarding copy easily, or edit live journeys.
+- **Run A/B tests and personalize messages:** Build user journeys with A/B tests, use liquid templating, and call external apis to personalize messages for the right users

 ## 🚀 Get Started